 Before they started integrating additive manufacturing into their workflow, the staff at NGNY would design each new iteration and send it to an external supplier, where it would be machined.
 This was a slow and expensive process, which meant that iteration had to be cut to the minimum and that taking the risk of developing something completely new had to be very carefully considered, which limited the possibilities for innovation

 Looking for a way to lower their costs and accelerate their time to market, in 2016 they turned to in-house 3D printing with two BCN3D Sigma printers.
-After four years of relying in this technology, in the words of Joan Viladomat, CEO of the company, “3D printing has helped us greatly in developing prototypes, because it reduces iteration times and gives us the real feeling of each machine”.
+After four years of relying in this technology, in the words of Joan Viladomat, CEO of the company, “3D printing has helped us greatly in developing prototypes, because it reduces iteration times and gives us a real understanding of each product”.

 Flexibility and freedom to innovate

-With the confidence that, with additive manufacturing, iterating was quick and inexpensive, at NGNY Devices they started considering to develop something new: an electric gripper.
+With the confidence that with additive manufacturing iterating was quick and inexpensive, NGNY Devices started considering to develop a new electric gripper.
 This very complex mechanism uses motors and very detailed gears, and required absolute precision.
-By performing functional testing through 3D printing, explains Viladomat, they “received a lot of feedback from the gripper” which enabled them to fine tune the gears and fingers of this machine, until they reached their final goal of counting on a fully functional prototype.
+By performing functional testing through 3D printing, they “received a lot of feedback from the gripper” which enabled them to fine tune the gears and fingers of this machine, until they reached their final goal of counting on a fully functional prototype.